Who is eligible for a NEiTA Award?

 Nomination for excellence in education should include details of one or more of these domains:

 Outstanding school and community leadership, particularly by principals and deputy principals

 Exemplary engagement with parents, carers and the community, especially by providing outstanding support for student well-being.

 Nomination and nomination acceptance process

 Step 1: Community members are invited to nominate an eligible teacher, principal, or early childhood educator for a NEiTA 2023 Award via the online nomination form on the Award Force platform.

 Step 2: Eligible nominees will then be invited via email from NEiTA to complete a brief online application form comprising only five or six questions.

 Note: NEiTA welcomes supporting letters from the school principal, centre director, school board/council, parent association, committee of management, or other relevant authority.
 Any other material submitted will not be considered by the selection panel.
 Providing such a letter in the Stage 1 application phase will obviate the need to provide principal endorsement should the nominee become a finalist and progress to the final interview at Stage 2.

 Selection criteria for finalists

 An experienced group of teachers, principals, and educationalists, including former NEiTA winner’s form the panel of judges, who will assess all applications.
-Applying a common criteria they will shortlist teachers, principals and early childhood educators who reveal outstanding leadership, expert knowledge, exemplary and innovative teaching practice, and professional engagement with colleagues, parents, carers, and the community.
+Applying a common criterion, based on AITSL Australian Professional Standards for Teachers, and AQF standards for Early Childhood Education, they will shortlist teachers, principals, and degree-qualified early childhood educators who reveal outstanding leadership, expert knowledge, exemplary and innovative teaching practice, and professional engagement with colleagues, parents, carers, and the community.

 The selection of the NEiTA Award winners is at the discretion of the NEiTA judging panel.
 Given the volume of applications received NEiTA is not in a position to provide feedback on unsuccessful nominations.

 The list of award recipients will be published on this website and communicated to national and local media.